30 Best Christmas Movies on Hallmark

 7. Christmas with Holly (2012)

 ‘Christmas with Holly,’ directed by Allan Arkush, delivers a touching holiday story centered around the themes of family and new beginnings.
-The film stars Sean Faris as Mark, a man who steps in to care for his orphaned niece, Holly (Josie Gallina).
+The film stars Sean Faris as Mark, a man who steps in to care for his niece, Holly (Josie Gallina), who lost her mother and hasn’t spoken a word since.
 As they navigate their new life together, they move to a small, close-knit town where they meet Maggie (Eloise Mumford), a toy shop owner with her own emotional scars.
+Is the romance of Maggie and Mark even possible amid their busy lives?
 Through the magic of the holiday season and the warmth of community, ‘Christmas with Holly’ weaves a tapestry of healing, love, and the importance of family, making it a perfect Christmas watch.
 You can stream it here.

 6. Time for Him to Come Home for Christmas (2022)

 Just four days before Christmas, Elizabeth Athens’ life takes an unexpected turn in ‘Time for Him to Come Home for Christmas.’
 Directed by David Winning, the story begins with Elizabeth receiving a mysterious voicemail from an unknown number.
 In the message, an unfamiliar man’s voice makes a heartfelt plea for a second chance with the love of his life.
-Starring Holland Roden, this film evokes intrigue and emotion as Elizabeth embarks on a journey to uncover the story behind the voicemail.
+Starring Holland Roden as Elizabeth, along with Tyler Hynes and Tenille Townes, this film evokes intrigue and emotion as Elizabeth embarks on a journey to uncover the story behind the voicemail.
 With its rich plot and themes of love and forgiveness, ‘Time for Him to Come Home for Christmas’ offers a warm and cozy holiday experience.
 You can watch it here.

 5. My Christmas Family Tree (2021)

 In ‘My Christmas Family Tree,’ directed by Jason Bourque, the holidays bring unexpected surprises and heartfelt discoveries.
-The film stars Aimee Teegarden as Vanessa, a young woman who, after taking a DNA test, learns about family members she never knew existed.
-Invited to spend Christmas with her newfound relatives, Vanessa navigates the joys and challenges of integrating into a family during the festive season.
+The film stars Aimee Teegarden as Vanessa, a young woman who, after taking a Family Tree DNA test, learns about family members she never knew existed.
+Invited to spend Christmas with her newfound relatives, Vanessa tackles the joys and challenges of integrating into a family during the festive season.
 This story beautifully captures the essence of family, belonging, and the magic of holiday reunions, making it a perfect addition to your Christmas movie watchlist.
+The cast also includes Andrew Walker and James Tupper.
+You can watch the film here.

 4. Three Wise Men and a Baby (2022)